Private water supplies & EHO compliance

 The questions we hear most often.
 Don't see yours?
 Get in touch — we'll answer before you commit to anything.

-What is a private water supply?
+What is a private water supply (PWS)?

 Who needs PWS compliance?